 }

-4. Responsive Layouts: auto-fit vs. auto-fill
+3. Responsive Column Distribution: auto-fit vs. auto-fill

 A favorite senior CSS interview question is how these keywords behave inside a repeat(auto-*, minmax()) statement: